 To make this fair, creditors must follow specific rules they set in place for all customers.
 While they can charge customers different rates, it must be within the company’s guidelines.

 Creditors can also charge special APRs for certain situations.
-You’ll often see this in practice when a credit card offers a 0% APR for the first 90 days for new customers.
+You’ll often see this in practice when credit cards offer a 0% APR for the first 90 days for new customers.
 The introductory APR is in effect only for a limited time and it may come with restrictions, such as not being available for balance transfers.

-Some credit card companies charge a special APR for balance transfers.
+Some credit cards have a special APR for balance transfers.
 You may see ads promoting a zero percent balance transfer rate.
 This is typically in effect only for amounts transferred from another credit card and doesn’t include new purchases or cash advances.

 It is usually only in place for a limited time before a higher APR goes into effect.
-It’s important to pay attention to these details, otherwise, you could end up paying more for your balance transfers or new purchases.
+Pay attention to these details, otherwise, you could end up paying more for your balance transfers or new purchases.

 How to Compare APRs

-To know the full cost of a financial product or credit, you must compare the APR with the competition.
+To know the full cost of a product that you’re financing or credit, you must compare the APR with the competition.
 Just remember that the APR includes special charges such as annual fees, but it won’t include late payments or other special fees that can’t be calculated ahead of time.

 Sometimes you can negotiate a lower APR.
-For instance, if you have been a loyal customer who has paid on time, you can request the company to review your account to see if you qualify for a better APR.
+For instance, if you have been a loyal customer who has paid on time, you can request a review of your account to see if you qualify for a better APR.